-- A. That Members agree the outcome of the annual review of the South London Waste Partnership agreement with Veolia, as set out in the report. - B. Note changes arise as a result of a combination of growth in the number of households across the borough, and updated evidence of the cost of providing the waste service that have arisen since the last review. - C. Continue to support separate measures to monitor and improve service performance as outlined in this report.
+- A. Members are asked to note the content of the report that was presented to Cabinet on the 27 January 2020. - B. Note changes to the contract as a result of a combination of growth in the number of households across the borough and updated evidence of the cost of providing the waste service that have arisen since contract commencement. - C. Continue to support separate measures to monitor and improve service performance as outlined in this report.